LogtalkDotOrg/logtalk3/examples/named_databases/NOTES.md

 systems supported by Logtalk: ECLiPSe, Lean Prolog, SICStus Prolog, SWI-Prolog, and YAP.

+Caveat: most Prolog systems cannot list clauses for static code.
+Some systems, such as SWI-Prolog, do allow listing of static code by default but can be set to prevent it.
+One important consequence is that, although it is possible to *load* files with static predicates into named databases, saving them will only save the dynamic predicates.
+I.e. named databases loading static resources should re regarded as a read-only databases.

 A hook object is provided for optimizing calls to the named database API predicates within object and categories.